 Gross, 557 U.S. at 176 (emphasis in original).

-The Supreme Court recently clarified that federal employees are not required to meet the “but-for” causation standard to establish age discrimination.
+The Supreme Court clarified that federal employees are not required to meet the “but-for” causation standard to establish age discrimination.
 Babb v.
-Wilkie, 589 U.S. 399, 411-13 (2020) (analyzing 29 U.S. § 633a(a)).
+Wilkie, 589 U.S. 399, 411-13 (2020) (analyzing 29 U.S.C. § 633a(a)).
 Rather, a federal employee is entitled to relief upon a showing of being “subjected to unequal consideration.”
 Id.
 However, that showing will support only “injunctive or other forward-looking relief.”
 Id. at 414.
-To “obtain reinstatement, backpacy, compensatory damages, or other forms of relief related to the end result of an employment decision,” a federal employee must satisfy the “but-for” causation standard.
+To “obtain reinstatement, backpay, compensatory damages, or other forms of relief related to the end result of an employment decision,” a federal employee must satisfy the “but-for” causation standard.
 Id. at 413.

 Revised June 2024